 Murray is special counsel, focusing on client representation, especially in the areas of media law, copyright and licensing.

-She serves as Vice President, Law at First Look Media Works and previously was Assistant General Counsel at Tribune Publishing, Chief Legal Officer at the Institute of International Education, Deputy General Counsel at the Open Society Foundations, and General Counsel at the Authors Guild.
+She serves as Vice President, Law at First Look Institute and previously was Assistant General Counsel at Tribune Publishing, Chief Legal Officer at the Institute of International Education, Deputy General Counsel at the Open Society Foundations, and General Counsel at the Authors Guild.

 Murray received her B.A. in English Literature from Xavier University and her J.D. from Northwestern University Law School.